 All clinical staff caring for patients will be eligible to care for and give the interventions to the trial participants.
 The primary trial personnel are constituted of a dedicated team of medical-, pharmacy- or nurse students or research nurses or doctors who will be trained and certified in all trial-related procedures.
 The screening will be done by the clinical doctors.
 When a candidate patient is identified, the clinical team will alert the trial staff, who will seek consent and thereafter screen the patient in the eCRF.
 Medical students will be eligible to screen and enrol patients in the eCRF, obtain informed consent, prepare trial medication and perform data entry.
-Nurse and pharmacy students and pharmacists will be eligible to obtain informed consent, prepare trial medication and perform data entry students in the eCRF if a named doctor or medical student checks and signs the inclusion notes.
+Nurse and pharmacy students and pharmacists will be eligible to obtain informed consent, prepare trial medication and perform data entry; nurse- and pharmacy students and pharmacists can only screen and enrol of patients in the eCRF if a named doctor or medical student checks and signs the inclusion notes.
 All participating trial sites will receive written and oral instructions about the trial procedures.
 A 24-hour hotline will be available for trial-related questions.